-These changes can be detected on the lips, cheeks, palate, gum tissue around the teeth, tongue, face, and/or neck.
 Pain does not always occur with pathology and, curiously, is not often associated with oral cancer.
 However, any patient with facial and/or oral pain without an obvious cause or reason may also be at risk for oral cancer.
 If appropriate, the treating surgeon will perform a biopsy on any suspicious lesions.

 We would recommend performing an oral cancer self-examination monthly.
 Remember that your mouth is one of your body’s most important warning systems.
 Do not ignore suspicious lumps or sores; please contact us so we may help you.

 Oral & Facial Surgery Group is a part of Mortenson Dental Partners.